A closed expression for the UV-divergent parts of one-loop tensor integrals in dimensional regularization

 \section{Calculation of the UV-divergent parts}

-Regularisation of loop integrals can be done with the help of various techniques.
-Dimensional regularisation has become the standard scheme to deal with UV divergences.
-One could in principle also handle IR divergences in dimensional regularisation, but then both are parameterized by $\frac{1}{\varepsilon}$-terms and one can not distinguish between them anymore.
+Regularization of loop integrals can be done with the aid of various techniques.
+Dimensional regularization has become the standard scheme to deal with UV divergences \cite{'tHooft:1972fi},\cite{Bollini:1972bi},\cite{Ashmore:1972uj}.
+One could in principle also handle IR divergences in the framework of dimensional regularization, but then both are parameterized by $\frac{1}{\varepsilon}$-terms and become indistinguishable.
 To separate them we assume the introduction of small regulator masses $\lambda_i$ which guarantee IR finiteness.
-Thus we need not to worry about the infra-red behaviour in the following calculation.
+Thus, we need not to worry about the infra-red behaviour in the following calculation.